ChatScript/ChatScript/WIKI/ChatScript-Json.md

 If you are keeping JSON across volleys, you should use the optional Json flags argument to make sure numbering never collides (normally the numbers start back at 0 for each new volley).

-JSON has stricter requirements on its format than CS does.
+Real world JSON has stricter requirements on its format than CS does.

 While CS will output strict JSON, you can input slack JSON.
 You do not need to put commas between elements of an array or object.